ValK-98/api-web-server/README.md

 ### **R8 - Describe your projects models in terms of the relationships they have with each other**

 #### *Users model*:
-* The Users model contains the information for the users registering & logging in.
+* The Users model contains the schema for the users registering & logging in.
 It has a one to many relationship with user_smartwatches.
 This allows the user to store multiple smartwatches that the app outputs.
-HThe user_id will be used as a foreign key inside of user_smartwatches.
+The users model will be referenced as a foreign key inside of user_smartwatches.

 ```python
 class User(db.Model):